 Constance (Bell) Lindgreen, born in St. Augustine, Florida, grew up on the move, following her peripatetic aerospace-scientist father and poet mother to at least twenty cities, and resulting in an incurable case of wanderlust and love of discovery.
-She studied classics at St. John's College, Annapolis, MD, applying her knowledge of grammar, rhetoric and logic to a career as an international executive at a large IT firm.
-She worked in the US, England and Denmark, before retiring to France.
+She studied classics at St. John's College, Annapolis, MD, applying her knowledge of grammar, rhetoric, and logic to a career as an international executive at a large IT firm.
+She worked in the US, England, and Denmark, before retiring to France.

 A chance encounter with Nanowrimo pushed her to try her hand at novellas.
 After joining the Crossroads Writers Club of Fontainebleau in 2013, she aimed for a larger audience, both in France and the U.S.

 In September 2017, Korongo Press published Blue Fountain, an anthology of works by the Crossroads Writers Club, which includes three of her works.

-In December 2017, two other stories won both the Silver Medal and Judges Pick prizes in the 2017 Creative Writing Institute's competition and were published in CWI's themed Anthology, Lost!.
-Connie's most recent venture include the English version of a survey of artistic and cultural interchanges between French and North American painters, sculptors and musicians, and a second anthology from the Crossroads Writers Club.
-"Destins Croisés/Interwined Destinies - Montigny sur Loing et les Américains," will be released on December 7, 2019.
+In her role as translator, she produced the English version of a survey of artistic and cultural interchanges between French and North American painters, sculptors and musicians.
+"Destins Croisés/Intertwined Destinies - Montigny sur Loing et les Américains," will be released on December 7, 2019.

-She is also currently at work on a novel set in 1850's Denmark, and a collection of short stories. .
+She is also currently at work on a novel set in 1850s Denmark, and a collection of short stories.